2022 Stanley Cup playoffs: (C1) Colorado Avalanche vs. (P2) Edmonton Oilers

 This was the third playoff meeting between these two teams with the teams splitting the two previous series.
 They last met in the 1998 Western Conference quarterfinals, which Edmonton came back from a 3–1 series deficit to win in seven games.
 This was Colorado's ninth appearance in the Conference Final.
 They were defeated in seven games by the Detroit Red Wings in their most recent conference finals appearance in 2002.
 Edmonton made their tenth appearance in the conference finals.
 Their most recent appearance was in the 2006 Western Conference final, which Edmonton won against the Mighty Ducks of Anaheim in five games.
 Colorado won two of the three games in this year's regular season series.

 The Avalanche defeated the Oilers in a four-game sweep.
 In game one, the Avalanche held off a potential four-goal comeback with an empty net goal to win 8–6.
 During the game, Cale Makar's goal appeared to be offside due to Valeri Nichushkin still needing to exit the offensive zone, however, the goal was deemed onside with Makar pushing the puck across the blue line and not in possession until Nichushkin became onside.
 Pavel Francouz stopped all 24 shots he faced in game two and with Nazem Kadri's three assists, Colorado won 4–0.
 In game three, Nichushkin's two goals helped Colorado obtain a 4–2 victory and a 3–0 series lead.
 In game four, the Avalanche came back from a two-goal deficit to take the lead, but the Oilers tied the game and it went to overtime.
 In overtime, Artturi Lehkonen scored to send Colorado to the Finals for the first time since 2001.

-Stanley Cup Finals
+Stanley Cup Final

 This was the first playoff meeting between these two teams.
 Colorado made their third Finals appearance.
 They last appeared in the Finals in 2001, which Colorado won against the New Jersey Devils in seven games.
 This was Tampa Bay's third consecutive Finals appearance and fifth overall; they were the first team to appear in three consecutive Finals since the 1985 Edmonton Oilers.
 They won the previous year's finals against the Montreal Canadiens in five games.
 Colorado won both games in this year's regular season series.